Werekracken/tome-gnomes/readme.md

 - v1.1.1 Changed the overload of golemancy to a superload, which is a better way to do it.
 (Thanks FL0RENT_.)
 - v2.0.0 I read somewhere on the forums where DarkGod said that class trees shouldn't be given to races, so I took out class trees.
 Gave gnomes a second tool slot and +2 Cun.
 Bumped life per level a little.
 Added Shifty gnomes.
 - v2.0.1 Since they are cousins to dwarves, give them the same life rating.
 (Gnomes were way too squishy.)
 And remove the exp penalty because gnomes are definitely not OP.
+- v2.0.2 Added Iron Gnomes.
+Added the trees they get to their descriptions in the class selection so you have an idea of what you're getting before you choose them.